bourumir-wyngs/rs-read-trimesh/README.md

 `rs-read-trimesh` is a Rust library for loading 3D triangular meshes from files in various 3D formats.
 The main motivation behind this library is that existing readers do not directly output the format we work with (Parry's `TriMesh`) and require additional boilerplate code, which would be better implemented as a separate dependency.

-The version 2.0.0 supports Parry versions from 0.9 through 0.19 inclusive, but you may need to specify which one to be used (see examples below)
+The version 2.0.3 supports Parry versions from 0.9 through 0.24 inclusive, but you for old Parry releases you may need to specify which one to be used (see examples below)

 ## Features